braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 Messages can also be configured to recur on a daily, weekly (optionally on specific days), or monthly basis.

-Unless you select the option to "Message Repeatedly", each user will only receive the contents of a campaign once, and only new users that meet the criteria will receive the campaign on subsequent deliveries.

 > __Intelligent Delivery__: Braze allows you to define a window during which you would like a user to receive a notification and Braze will send it to each individual user at the time we determine they are most likely to engage.
 We make this calculation based upon a statistical analysis of the user's past interactions with the app.

 {% endtab %}
 {% tab Action-Based Delivery %}

-  Action-Based Delivery allows you to specify the time a message will send after a user takes a particular action (selected from the __New Trigger Action__ drop down.)
+Action-Based Delivery allows you to specify the time a message will send after a user takes a particular action (selected from the __New Trigger Action__ dropdown.)

+[TEXT CHUNK FROM ALLIE]

 ![Action]({% image_buster /assets/img_archive/action_delivery_new.png %}){: height="80%"" width="80%"}

 {% endtab %}
 {% tab API-Triggered Delivery %}
 Check out our [API-Triggered section of the Developer Guide]({{ site.baseurl }}/developer_guide/rest_api/messaging/#sending-messages-via-api-triggered-delivery) for more on API-Triggered Delivery.

 ![API]({% image_buster /assets/img_archive/api_delivered_new.png %}){: height="80%"" width="80%"}